36 Scrum Stakeholder Anti-Patterns

-There are a lot of different reasons why Scrum stakeholders do not act as expected.
+There are many different reasons why Scrum stakeholders do not act in line with agile principles.
 Some result from organizational debt, particularly in legacy organizations from the industrial area.
 Some are intrinsically motivated, for example, by personal agendas, while others originate from a lack of training or anxieties.
-Whatever the reason, though, Scrum stakeholder anti-patterns need to be overcome to turn an agile transition into a success.
+Whatever the reason, Scrum stakeholder anti-patterns need to be overcome to turn an agile transformation into a success.
 Otherwise, you might end up in some form of cargo-cult agile or Scrumbut.

 Which Scrum stakeholder anti-patterns have you observed?
 Please, share them with us in the comments.

-✋ Do Not Miss Out and Learn more About Scrum Stakeholder Anti-Patterns: Join the 7,900-plus Strong ‘Hands-on Agile’ Slack Community
+✋ Do Not Miss Out and Learn more About Scrum Stakeholder Anti-Patterns: Join the 11,000-plus Strong ‘Hands-on Agile’ Slack Community

 I invite you to join the “Hands-on Agile” Slack Community and enjoy the benefits of a fast-growing, vibrant community of agile practitioners from around the world.